bvibber/ogv.js/README.md

 * updated yuv-canvas
     * improved image filtering/scaling on Windows
     * work around broken object-fit on Edge 16
+* updated stream-file to 0.2.1
+    * fixes error on abort during network load

 1.4.2 - 2017-04-24
 * support 8-bit 4:2:2 and 4:4:4 subsampling in VP9